Updated August 5, 2022.

 This Flyaway Friday I’m taking you to… my home state!
 Nashville is hot on the tourism and travel radar right now!
 It has been or some time, and there’s no sign of that slowing down any time soon.
-Being a Tennessee girl, born and raised just an hour outside of Nashville, I thought I’d share some insights (in no particular order) into what some Tennesseans loving call “Nashvegas” so you can fit right in on your trip to Music City and the South!
-Big thanks to my brother for many of the photos below!
+Being a Tennessee girl, born and raised just an hour outside of Nashville, I thought I’d share some insights (in no particular order) into my homeland so you can fit right in on your trip to Music City and the South!
+Big thanks to my big brother for several of the photos below!

-And there is a larger than life Athena inside as well.
-The Parthenon was built for the 1897 Centennial Exposition.
+And there is a larger-than-life statue of Athena inside as well.
+The Parthenon was built for the 1897 Centennial Exposition, and it’s been here ever since.
 Nashville is known to many as the “Athens of the South” because of the many universities in town and nearby, particularly Vanderbilt.
-That’s why they chose to build a Parthenon!
+That’s why they chose to build a Parthenon here for the Exposition!

-The Ryman Auditorium is arguably the most sought-after venue for musicians in Nashville.
-Originally built as the Union Gospel Tabernacle, it’s been a music and event venue since the 1920s.
+The Ryman Auditorium is one of the most sought-after venues for musicians in Nashville.
+Originally built as the Union Gospel Tabernacle, with a history dating back to 1885, it’s been a music and event venue since the 1920s.
 The Grand Ole Opry radio show was broadcast from here for 31 years!
-Check out their website to see a show or take a tour of one of Nashville’s most famous sites.
+Check out their website to see a show, or take a tour, since it’s one of Nashville’s most famous sites.